 - Requires a very high level of skill to ride competently

-Examples: Any Harley-Davidson or Indian, Honda Shadow, Yamaha (Star), Kawasaki Vulcan, Ducati Diavel (pretty much every major bike maker has a few cruiser models in their lineup)
+Examples: Harley-Davidson Breakout, Honda Shadow, Yamaha (Star), Kawasaki Vulcan, Ducati Diavel (pretty much every major bike maker has a few cruiser models in their lineup)

 - Easy and comfortable to ride

 - Capable of touring if desired

 - Not especially fast in terms of top speed

 Depending on the model, they can also be great commuter bikes since they tend to be light, thin, highly maneuverable, great on gas, and capable of smoothing out pock-marked city streets.
 Plus, when the pavement runs out and a dirt trail is all that’s left, hey, no problem — just keep ridin’.
 A dual sport might be a good way to get started in riding, but be warned: They tend to be tall and tippy, so if you’re short, definitely make sure your toes touch before buying.
 If they don’t, ask about a lowering kit or lower seat option.